Sun poisoning symptoms: Signs you've had too much sun

 Self-treatment for sun poisoning

 In most cases you can manage symptoms of sun poisoning at home.
-To soothe your affected skin and improve discomfort, apply cool compresses, aloe vera gel, or non-fragranced creams, or take a cool colloidal oatmeal bath.
+To soothe the pain and improve discomfort caused by the sunburn rash, apply cool compresses, aloe vera gel, or non-fragranced creams, or take a cool colloidal oatmeal bath.
 Over-the-counter pain relief medication such as ibuprofen can help.
 And stay out of the sun until your symptoms have resolved.

 If you have blisters: